PrEP for Women

 Why Are Some Research Findings Unclear?

 For any drug or other HIV prevention tool to work, it must be used – and used correctly and consistently.
 This is true for condoms and is proving true for PrEP as well.
-In the studies mentioned above, the key to PrEP's success was adherence, which means taking the drug when and how it is prescribed.
+In the studies in which PrEP was not effective in women, the key to success was adherence, which means taking the drug when and how it is prescribed.
 In all studies, people who took the drug daily as prescribed were significantly less likely to acquire HIV when exposed to the virus during sex or injection drug use.

 We do not yet fully understand the reasons why people – especially women – do not take oral PrEP consistently as prescribed.
 Research into issues that might affect women's interest in or ability to take a drug for HIV prevention is very important.
 To answer these questions, women need to take part in future studies about PrEP.
 For more information about understanding, finding, and participating in research studies, see our fact sheet on clinical trials.